Lady Audley's Secret: Plot

 In February 1859, Robert continues searching for evidence.
 He receives a notice that his uncle is ill, and he quickly returns to Audley Court.
 While there, Robert speaks with Mr. Dawson and receives a brief description of all that is known about Lucy's background.
 He hears that Lucy was employed by Mrs. Vincent at her school since 1852.
 To verify this claim, Robert tracks down Mrs. Vincent, who is in hiding because of debts.
 According to Miss Tonks, a teacher at Mrs. Vincent's school, Lucy actually arrived at the school in August 1854 and was secretive about her past.
 Miss Tonks gives Robert a travel box that used to belong to Lucy.
 Upon examining stickers on the box, Robert discovers both the name Lucy Graham and the name Helen Talboys.

 Robert realizes that Helen Talboys faked her death before creating her new identity.
 When Robert confronts Lucy, she tells him that he has no proof.
 He leaves to find more evidence, heading to Castle Inn, which is run by Luke Marks.
-During the night, Lucy forces Luke's wife, Phoebe, to let her into the inn, then Lucy sets the place on fire with the intention of killing Robert.
+During the night, Lucy forces Luke's wife, Phoebe, to let her into the inn, then Lucy sets the place afire to kill Robert.
 However, Robert survives and returns to Audley Court and again confronts Lucy.
 This time, she says she is insane and confesses her life's story to Robert and Sir Michael, claiming that George abandoned her originally and she had no choice but to abandon her old life and child to find another, wealthier husband.

 Sir Michael is unhappy and leaves with Alicia to travel through Europe.
 Robert invites a Dr. Mosgrave to make a more astute judgment regarding Lucy's sanity, and he proclaims that she is indeed victim to latent insanity, which overpowers her in times of stress and makes her very dangerous to any and all.
 Lucy, under the name of Madame Taylor, enters a mental institution located somewhere in Belgium along the route between Brussels and Paris.
 While being committed, Lucy confesses to Robert that she killed George by pushing him down a deserted well in the garden of Audley Court.

 Robert grieves for his friend George until a dying Luke Marks contacts him.
 Before succumbing to injuries he suffered in the fire, Luke tells Robert that George survived Lady Audley's attempted murder.
 Luke then helped George escape, with George intending to return to Australia.
 Robert is overjoyed, and he asks Clara to marry him and go with him to Australia to find George.
 Clara accepts, but before they set out, George returns and reveals that he actually visited New York instead.
 The narrative ends with the death of Lucy abroad, and Clara and Robert happily married and living in a country cottage with George and his son.
 Robert's formerly infatuated cousin Alicia marries her once-spurned suitor, Sir Harry Towers, and Audley Court is left abandoned along with all of its unhappy memories.